Andrei0872/andreigatej.dev-new/content/blog/angular-router-interesting-facts-and-features/index.md

 ## The hierarchy created by the `RouterOutlet` directive

 An Angular Router's fundamental unit is the `RouterOutlet` directive(identifiable as `router-outlet`).
 Without it, it would not be possible to actually show something in the browser.
-But, as we've seen while building Angular applications, it's not rare the case when we end up having nested `router-outlet`tags.
+But, as we've seen while building Angular applications, it's not rare the case when we end up having nested `router-outlet`blog_tags.
 Speaking of that, let's assume we have a route configuration like this:

 ```ts
 // in order to be able to see the `BarComponent`'s view, we'd need to have 2 `router-outlet`